hiway/python-zentropi/README.rst

 ..where were we?
 Ah, yes, if any of these ^^ sound familiar, you are not alone!

-Zentropi makes it easier to write agents that can communicate with each other using concepts such as State, Event, Message and Request-Response*, each is implemented as a simple to learn and easy to use API.
+Zentropi makes it easier to write agents that can communicate with each other using concepts such as State, Event and Message, each is implemented as a simple to learn and easy to use API.

-*Request-Response will be available soon.

 Example:
 --------